Knight1/VanMooof-Module/README.md

 You can apply 12Vdc via a DC Plug (the normal charging Port) and it will only charge the Module Battery even if the main Battery is connected.

-### Module is going into shipping mode outside Bike?
+### Module is going into shipping mode outside bike?

-Connect the 42Vdc Charger from the Toolbox you got with the Bike.
-12Vdc also wakes to Module on the normal charging Plug.
+Connect the 42Vdc Charger from the Toolbox you got with the bike.
+12Vdc also wakes the Module on the normal charging plug.

 ### Longevity
 #### Battery

 First verify that your BMS is actually running V1.17.1!

-Limit the Charge your Bike gets.
+Limit the charge your bike gets.

-Since Charging is physically basically only the product of equilizing the Voltage.
-If you limit the Voltage on the Charger to the minimum, the Bike only charges to 85-90% without any external Plug.
-Some (including me) monitored the Wattage used by the Charger to stop the charge process.
-This is even better since it will still charge the Battery in the Module.
-Only downside is that you always get Error 21 since the Bike detects this Hack as an error.
-When you disconnect the Charger the Error is gone.
+Since charging is physically basically only the product of equalizing the voltage.
+If you limit the voltage on the charger to the minimum, the bike only charges to 85-90% without any external plug.
+Some (including me) monitored the wattage used by the charger to stop the charge process.
+This is even better since it will still charge the battery in the module.
+Only downside is that you always get Error 21 since the bike detects this hack as an error.
+When you disconnect the charger the error is gone.

-- Connect the Bike to the Charger like you normaly do.
+- Connect the bike to the charger like you normally do.
-- Disconnect the Charger Input, then the Bike.
+- Disconnect the charger input, then the bike.
-- Wait for the next Day to completely discharge the Charger from any Voltage.
+- Wait for the next day to completely discharge the charger from any voltage.
-- Remove the rubber feet and remove the Screews.
-You need a special Screwbit for this.
+- Remove the rubber feet and remove the screws.
+You need a special screw bit for this.
 The iFixit Kit does include it.
-- When you open the Charger, there is a cut-out at the top where the LED is.
+- When you open the charger, there is a cut-out at the top where the LED is.
 - There you will find a potentiometer.
-Use a normal screwdriver and twist the poti all the way to the right.
+Use a normal screwdriver and twist the potentiometer all the way to the right.
 - Close everything back up and screw it together.
 Make sure the attached cable is sitting correctly in the plastic housing.

 ## How to get started?
 ### Getting Firmware, Bike Keys, Logs from the SPI Flash
-You need the backside of the PCB from the Module to dump the SPI Flash.
+You need the backside of the PCB from the module to dump the SPI Flash.

 Tools needed: Torx Screw set.
 I used my iFixit Kit.

-1. Unlock bike and remove Module from the Frame
+1. Unlock bike and remove module from the frame
-    2. If you do not unlock the bike, the Alarm stays on and will annoy you.
+    2. If you do not unlock the bike, the alarm stays on and will annoy you.
 I used duct tape to cover the speaker if I forgot it.
-2. Open Module and unscrew all internal screws of the PCB to remove the PCB.
-Make sure you unplug the Matrix LCD Cable carefully!
+2. Open module and unscrew all internal screws of the PCB to remove the PCB.
+Make sure you unplug the Matrix LCD cable carefully!
 You can replace the cable if you break it.
 3. On the backside of the PCB is the Macronix 16 Pin SPI Flash Chip near the port for the back light.
 4. Dump that Flash with a 16 Pin!
 SPI Flash Chip clamp and a Pi
-    1. I used an Raspberry Pi Zero v1.1.
+    1. I used a Raspberry Pi Zero v1.1.
 There you have to enable the SPI Interface with raspi-config
-5. When you screw it back together, make sure to use 99% Alcohol to clean the contacts and some threadlocker like Loctite.
-The (in)rush current from/to the battery and the AC voltage to the Motor is high especially if the battery has low charge thus low voltage.
+5. When you screw it back together, make sure to use 99% alcohol to clean the contacts and some threadlocker like Loctite.
+The (in)rush current from/to the battery and the AC voltage to the motor is high especially if the battery has low charge thus low voltage.
 If a screw gets loose while you ride you would create little sparks.

 ```console
 # sudo flashrom -p linux_spi:dev=/dev/spidev0.0 -r rom.rom